oguiter/oguiter.github.io/content/posts/2018/20180217-openalpr4android.md

 Well, time to use the "english" language...sounds better this morning :)

 Why would you like to build OpenAlpr for Android from scratch ? ...maybe because you won't be able to find a suitable set of files, up to date.
-The famous work done by Sandro Machado here (https://github.com/SandroMachado/openalpr-android) is based on version 1.1.2 ...and OpenAlpr is now on 2.3.0
+The famous work done by Sandro Machado ([https://github.com/SandroMachado/openalpr-android](https://github.com/SandroMachado/openalpr-android)) is based on version 1.1.2 ...and OpenAlpr is now on 2.3.0

 It is also a funny game to master all the steps!